brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

       # feature item loop
     - name : "Expereienced Experts"
       icon : "fas fa-user-secret"
       content : "Our security consultants are seasoned professionals with years of law enforcment, military or cyber experience.
-Understand what insider threats you can mitigate. "
+We Understand what insider threats you can mitigate. "

     # feature item loop
     - name : "Training"